-Most small business owners and payroll related staff don’t have time to research and study constantly changing regulations, withholding rates, and government forms.
-By outsourcing payroll, a small business can take advantage of expertise that was previously available only to big companies.
+Most small business owners and payroll-related staff don’t have time to research and study constantly changing regulations, withholding rates, and government forms.
+By outsourcing payroll, a small business can take advantage of the expertise that was previously available only to big companies.
 The most valuable payroll companies have a team of experts who handle many areas of human resources and payroll.
 Some of those would be a benefits department that would handle the administration of benefits and deductions in the payroll system, workers compensation experts, who would administer the changing of class codes should a job change for an employee, human resource experts who would help in employee issues and HR strategy.
 Make sure you engage a qualified team of experts who can administer all the aspects of your HR and payroll needs.

 5. Enhanced Security

 Payroll processing is a complex and potentially risky business operation.
 Even with long time trusted employees, there is always a risk of identity theft, embezzlement of funds, or tampering with company files for personal gain.
 There’s also an evident risk when using in-house payroll software: How safe and secure is payroll data on the company’s server or network?
 This very real question can consume a business owner’s energy and attention as well.
 Do you have the time and energy to closely supervise your business’s payroll for time and rate abuses and other unethical activities?
 Most payroll services have technologies that can spot and alert clients to various types of payroll fraud.
 Additionally, online payroll solutions offer a “safe haven” for your confidential payroll data.
 In addition to redundant backup and multiple server locations, a quality payroll provider invests in state-of-the-art systems for storing and protecting data, simply because it’s part of the service provided to clients.

 6. Avoid Technology Advancement costs